Do Natural Remedies For Bipolar Disorder Exist?

 What is bipolar disorder?

 Bipolar disorder is a mental illness that’s typically characterized by the experience of both extreme highs (mania, or the less severe hypomania) and extreme lows (depression).
-How frequently an individual experiences these two extremes and how severe they become depend on the person and the subtype of bipolar disorder they have.
+How frequently someone experiences these two extremes and how severe they become may depend on the person and the subtype of bipolar disorder they are living with.
 In general, however, this condition has the potential to cause distress and significantly impair daily functioning, relationships, health, safety, and overall well-being.

 Symptoms of bipolar disorder

-When a person is in a depressive state, they typically display symptoms such as low energy, persistent sadness, feelings of guilt or worthlessness, a loss of interest or pleasure in activities once enjoyed, feelings of fatigue, significant changes in appetite and/or sleep patterns, difficulty concentrating, and/or thoughts of self-harm or suicide.
+When a person is in a depressive state, they typically display symptoms such as low energy, persistent sadness, feelings of guilt, thoughts of worthlessness, a loss of interest or pleasure in activities once enjoyed, and fatigue.
+Other symptoms of depression can include significant changes in appetite and sleep patterns, difficulty concentrating, and thoughts of self-harm or suicide.

 If you or someone you know is experiencing suicidal thoughts or behaviors, seek help immediately.
 The National Suicide Prevention Lifeline can be reached 24/7 by dialing 988.